 Rapid antibody tests have their own shortfall.
 First of all, it only detects if you have antibodies to the virus, presumable indicating that you had been infected in the past.
 These tests are readily available and results can come in as little as a few minutes.
 However, the accuracy can be low.
 Also, there can be false positives, meaning that it can show antibodies that you have to other coronavirus, like the common cold, and not COVID-19.
 Most importantly though is the significance of a positive antibody?

 What does it really mean if you have antibodies?
 All it means is that you MAY have had COVID-19.
 But, we don’t know if that means you cannot get it again.
 Many suspect that there is not going to be long-term immunity to COVID-19.
 You will likely be able to get it again in the future.
-So, while antibody testing is important if figuring out how many people may have had COVID-19, it probably means very little in terms of keeping you safe during your cosmetic procedure.
+So, while antibody testing is important if figuring out how many people may have had COVID-19, it probably means very little in terms of keeping you safe during your cosmetic surgery.

 Contact Schulman Plastic Surgery New York City